geekgreg/amethyst/content/Doctrine/Things We're Sure Of.md

 * Revelation is real
 * We have agency
 * The scriptures can be a conduit for revelation
+* The scriptures can help us navigate our lives
+* The scriptures point us to Christ
+* Life has pupose and meaning
 * The Creation
 * The Fall
 * The Atonement